syncfusion-content/javascript-docs/js/api/ejDiagram.md

 ### connectors.verticalAlign `enum`
 {:#members:connectors-verticalalign}

-To set the vertical alignment of connector (Applicable,if the parent is group).
-See <a href="global.html#verticalalignment">VerticalAlignment</a>
+To set the vertical alignment of connector (Applicable,if the parent is group).See [Vertical Alignment](/js/api/global#verticalalignment)

 #### Default Value